 Prevention / remedies / treatment / recovery from psychological and mental problems

+- Saturated fats.
 You cannot enjoy good mental and physical health without saturated fats in your diet.
-This is exactly the opposite to what you hear on TV advertisements and from many old-fashioned doctors.
+They are delicious and healthy.

-Getting sufficient B vitamins is essential for mental and psychological health, in particular vitamin B1 (thiamine) (79, 80) and vitamin B3 (niacin).
+- B vitamins sufficiency.
+Vitamin B complex is essential for mental and psychological health, in particular vitamin B1 (thiamine) (79, 80) and vitamin B3 (niacin).
 A good food source is unfortified nutritional yeast.
 Other food sources include grass-fed meat, fish and brewer's yeast.
 (78)

 - Probiotics.
 Get the best possible bacterial exposure.
 Use probiotic foods and drinks throughout your life.